What Is a Temporary Permit?

 Who Can Apply

 Individuals licensed or certified in a jurisdiction recognized by the Board and who would otherwise qualify for licensure by comity/EEE may apply for a temporary permit, if circumstances require one and if their profession is one of the following:

 - Professional Geologist

 - Certified Interior Designer

-NOTE: Architects with “green” NCARB Records and no disciplinary action and professional engineers designated as a
+NOTE: Architects with no disciplinary action whose “blue” NCARB Records reflect Minnesota's licensure requirements and professional engineers who are designated as a

 “Model Law Engineer (MLE)” in their NCEES Records are already expedited through the licensing process.
 Check your professional records with these organizations to confirm your status.
 If you hold these qualifications, you may prefer to submit just the appropriate comity application and forego applying for a temporary permit, as your license, if approved, could be issued in nearly the same time frame as would the temporary permit.